xBaseDigital/docs/banking/endpoints/accounts/get-account-details.md

 ### Endpoint Description

+{: .note }
+This endpoint retrieves detailed information about a specific account identified by the accountId.
+It provides customer details, account status, and currency information for the specified account.

+{: .Endpoint Description }
 This endpoint retrieves detailed information about a specific account identified by the accountId.
 It provides customer details, account status, and currency information for the specified account.

 ### Request